Parenting: Why Kids Misbehave and What to Do

 Use what motivates your child as the reward (video game, TV show, extra play time with dad, etc.).

 What a child finds rewarding may change from day-to-day

 Prepare children for change.
 Children typically like having routines.
 If a routine is going to be different, it is best to let the child know ahead of time.
 This also allows the child to ask questions.
 Another way to help a child prepare for change is to use play to act out what the change will be like.

 Distractions can help avoid struggles.
 Public places like grocery stores, the hospital or doctor’s office are boring for kids!
 Bring something for children to do, like coloring, reading or playing with a toy.
 Have your children take turns with toys while they are waiting.

 Show behaviors you would like to see in your child.
 We expect children to share, say “please” and take a break to calm down; so we need to play by the same rules.
 By pointing out manners and good coping strategies when we use them, we teach our children that they are important.
 “Mommy is upset and needs to take some deep breaths to calm down.
 Let’s do it together!”
 Telling your kids when you feel sad, upset or happy, helps them tell you about their feelings.

-Learn more about the Child Abuse and Neglect program at Children’s Mercy.
+Learn more about the The Safety, Care & Nurturing (SCAN) program at Children’s Mercy.